wurstscript/WurstScript/manual.md

 		Statements

-Note that you have to close the iterator i yourself.
+**Note** that you have to close the iterator i yourself.

+### Iterators

 So how do you write your own iterator?
+Just provide the following functions:
+-  function hasNext() returns boolean (return if there is another object left)
-Just add a function "hasNext" which returns a boolean and a function "next" which returns the next element for your type and you have an iterator which can be used in for-from loops.
+-  function mext() returny TYPE (return the next element for your type)

+With this two functions you get an iterator which can be used in for-from loops.

+To make a type usable in for-in loops you have to provide
+-  function iterator() returns Iterator for your type, that returns an iterator object.
-To make a type usable in for-in loops you have to provide a function "iterator" which returns an iterator.
-Such an iterator should also provide a close functions which clears all resources allocated by the iterator.
+That iterator class should also provide a close functions which clears all resources allocated by the iterator.
 Most often the iterator just destroys itself in the close function.

+Look at the 2 examples from the stdlib:

+**Group-Iterator**

+	public function group.iterator() returns group
+		// return a copy of the group: bj_groupAddGroupDest = CreateGroup()
+		ForGroup(this, function GroupAddGroupEnum)
+		return bj_groupAddGroupDest

+	public function group.hasNext() returns boolean
+		return FirstOfGroup(this) != null

+	public function group.next() returns unit
+		let u = FirstOfGroup(this)
+		GroupRemoveUnit(this, u)
+		return u

+	public function group.close()
+		DestroyGroup(this)

+**LinkedList-Iterator**

+	public class LinkedList<T>
+		...

+		// get an iterator for this list function iterator() returns LLIterator<T>
+			return new LLIterator(dummy)

+	class LLIterator<Q>
+		LLEntry<Q> dummy
+		LLEntry<Q> current

+		construct(LLEntry<Q> dummy)
+			this.dummy = dummy
+			this.current = dummy

+		function hasNext() returns boolean
+			return current.next != dummy

+		function next() returns Q
+			current = current.next
+			return current.elem

+		function close()
+			destroy this

 ### Assignment Shorthands